magasinudes/frontend/README.md

 # Magasin UdeS Frontend
 Single page application for the Magasin UdeS app.
 This application is a PWA.

+## Before run
+You need to install project dependecy `yarn install`.

 ## How to start the development server
 To start the development server, run `yarn dev`.